 Hull number 34 of 39 built, she had the benefit of seeing the selections made by predecessor hulls which dramatically improved the overall package.
 Wide body saloon for more interior space (with two larger windows, a nicer feel than the original three).
 Oval vs. round portlights.
 Custom fiberglass dry stack mast with antennas.
+File drawers with metal glides.
 Stern bustle which adds waterline offshore and provides a convenient dinghy dock platform with the small generator inside.

 Inside is gorgeous.
 Gloss cherry woodwork, rich and exquisite.
 The hallway forward connects to the engine room, owner stateroom, guest stateroom and spectacular VIP forward with an inviting island berth.
 Each stateroom has a convenient head and shower access.
 The pilothouse has a well-planned forward instrument dash, settee with table and the practical office with stool.